Simple Kid: History

 In December 2018 Simple Kid started to release new music again.
 Song titles include Lost in Space (The Forgotten Man), The End Of America, I Think We're Gonna Be Good Friends, Nobel Prize, The Only Child, If You Could Talk to Your Teenage Self?, The Last Bus Home, Robot Lion and Grey Ghost and Only When We're Young.
 Several of these songs were compiled as the album Simple Kid 3: Health & Safety, released in July 2022.
+Simple Kid returned to performing in April 2023 after a 15 year hiatus.